6xpencer/6xpencer/README.md

 <a name="featured-project"></a>
 ## 📸 Featured Project — Ingredient-to-Recipe App

-An offline-first Flutter app that looks at a photo of your ingredients and instantly suggests recipes — fully on-device, no internet required.
+An offline-first Flutter app that looks at a photo of your ingredients and instantly suggests recipes, fully on-device, no internet required.

 <div align="center">